 In many ways, agency websites are all largely the same.
 They serve as a brochure for our services, and a way to show potential clients what we can do.
 And they are also the first thing to get neglected when workloads are heavy.

-For this reason, it should not be much of a shock that there’s a lot of repetition in between different sites..
-In particular, many sites seem to be falling back on the same few tropes about their methodologies.
-On the surface many of these seem reputable, but a closer look shows them to be empty of any real meaning.
+For this reason, it should not be much of a shock that there’s a lot of repetition in between different sites.
+In particular, many seem to be falling back on the same few tropes about their methodologies.
+On the surface lots of these seem reputable, but a closer look shows them to be empty of any real meaning.

 I’m not naming names here, and the instances I’ve used are completely made up, although firmly rooted in reality.
 Let’s start with a typical offender.